Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Arena Script.md

 Characters:
 - [[Muldoon]] - announcer
+- Admin - minor character
 - [[Henry Wu]] - creator of Codename: Holly

-# Intro
+# Battle One - Deinonychus

 *The player starts off with the screen fading in from black and Holly entering the arena from the left.
 Muldoon announces her arrival:

 Muldoon: "(1) …And for today, ladies and gentleman, we have a special contender in the ring!
 (2) This new challenger may *seem* a tad too young to be fighting, but her submission details were very confident in her ability.
-(3) So, without further ado, please welcome our deep green Dilophosaurus newcomer: (4) HOLLY!!!"
+(3) So, without further ado, please welcome our Dilophosaurus newcomer: (4) HOLLY!!!"

 *some reluctant cheering from the crowd as the scene moves to Muldoon in the announcing box